This event is SOLD OUT. Please visit out upcoming events calendar for more information.

 Coming to a Brooklyn Grange workshop, tour or event?
 Take a little piece of Brooklyn Grange home with you!
 Disguise yourself as one of our farmers with a Brooklyn Grange hat, or carry home some farmer's market veg in one of our handy totes!
 Try our hot sauce, which is good on just about everything and comes in two delicious flavors.
 Want to learn more about our business?
 We wrote a book!

-PLEASE NOTE: At the present time we do not ship merchandise.
-Please only make a purchase if you are attending a workshop, tour or other Brooklyn Grange event.
+PLEASE NOTE: This option is for pick-up only.
+You must also purchase a ticket to an event, tour or workshop.
 We will have a list of all items purchased at check-in and will make sure you get your goods before the end of the event!

 Merchandise prices are as follows: